uncss/uncss/README.md

   -H, --htmlroot <folder>               Absolute paths' root location
 ```

+**Note that you can pass both local file paths and  URLs to the program.**

 - __ignore__ (Array): provide a list of selectors that should not be removed by UnCSS.
 For example, styles added by user interaction with the page (hover, click), since those are not detectable by UnCSS yet.
 Both literal names and regex patterns are recognized.

 - __media__ (Array): By default UnCSS processes only stylesheets with media query "_all_", "_screen_", and those without one.
 Specify here which others to include.